Tyro

 We all have to start somewhere.

 I never studied to become a photographer nor worked as a photographer's assistant.
-Instead I started taking photos at sixteen during a family trip to Nowra (a small seaside town south of Sydney).
-For the following decade, during high-school and then later at university, all my photography was self-taught and pursued as a hobby in my spare time.
+I simply started taking photos at sixteen during a family trip to Nowra (a small seaside town south of Sydney).
+For the following decade, during high-school and later at university, all my photography was self-taught and pursued as a hobby in my spare time.

 Below is a selection of this early work.
 Some of them are okay, but others clearly show I had a lot to learn.